albanba/cycles/cycles/README.md

 # Cycles
-Snake is a variant of the classic game that we all used to play on our cellphones.
+Cycles is a Tron's motorcyle race look a like game for two players.
 You play this game on a simulated terminal, with a textual interface and two players have to avoid colliding with each other.

 ## Getting Started